mongodb/go-client-mongodb-ops-manager/CONTRIBUTING.md

 Before submitting a patch to the repo please consider opening an [issue first](#reporting-issues)

+### Autoclose stale issues and PRs

+- After 30 days of no activity (no comments or commits on an issue/PR) we automatically tag it as "stale" and add a message: ```This issue/PR has gone 30 days without any activity and meets the project's definition of "stale".
+This will be auto-closed if there is no new activity over the next 60 days.
+If the issue is still relevant and active, you can simply comment with a "bump" to keep it open, or add the label "not_stale".
+Thanks for keeping our repository healthy!```
+- After 60 more days of no activity we automatically close the issue/PR.

 ### Contributor License Agreement

 For patches to be accepted, contributors must sign our [CLA](https://www.mongodb.com/legal/contributor-agreement).